lilcezz/DarkFork/docs/advanced-install/docker.md

 ## Introduction

-The quickest way to get RocketMap up and running with docker is quite simple.
+The quickest way to get DarkFork up and running with docker is quite simple.
 However you need to setup an external mysql database to make it work so be sure to read the tutorial until the "Advanced Docker Setup"

 ## Simple Docker Setup